pic

 The key to understanding the syntax is that curried(x) is a function itself, with y as its argument.
 The second tab illustrates this clearly through the equivalence between f = curried(2) and addition(2,y).
 These functions help us understand the logic behind curry, but are only useful for the specific case of x=2.
 Instead, curried(x) allows the user to call the function through curried(x)(y), and so be used for any x.

-As for broadcasting, any function foo in Julia can be broadcasted through f..
+As for broadcasting, any function foo in Julia can be broadcast through f..
 And we've determined that curried(x) is a function just like any other.
 Therefore, curried(x) plays the same role as foo, and so we can broadcast over y for a fixed x through curried(x).(y).

 a = 2